 Today, the conservation of integrated cultural environments is of growing importance - the integration of monuments and sites that tell us something about ordinary people's lives and activities.
 A cultural environment is an area where monuments and objects form part of an integrated whole.

-Eight cultural environments are protected by law
+Nine cultural environments are protected by law

 Cultural environments may appear in towns and urban areas, in the agricultural landscape or in forested and other uncultivated areas.